mightymightys/AttosecondRaytracing/README.md

     conda install -c conda-forge quaternion
     conda install -c conda-forge mayavi

 With some luck, this will let ART work in the base environment.
-Howver, in particular the Mayavi package (or rather the VTK package that it depends on) is not always available for the most recent python version.
+However, in particular the Mayavi package (or rather the VTK package that it depends on) is not always available for the most recent python version.